 This measure is calculated by dividing the number of organizations for which an inspection is completed by the total number of licensed authorized organizations that held an active license during the fiscal year.

-Data Limitations: None
+Data Limitations:

+None

-Calculation Type: Non-cumulative
+Calculation Type:

+Non-cumulative

-New Measure: Revised
+New Measure:

+No

+Target Attainment:

+Goal B: Charitable Bingo

-Strategy B.1.1.
+Strategy 2.1.1.
 Bingo Licensing

-Output Measure B.1.1.a: Number of Licenses Issued
+Output Measure 2.1.1.1: Number of Licenses Issued

 Short Definition:

 This measure reports the number of licenses issued to manufacturers, distributors, lessors and conductors of Bingo operations for a Charitable Bingo activity in this state.

+Purpose/Importance:

-Purpose/Importance: This measure provides data relating to the number of manufacturers, distributors, lessors and conductors of Bingo operations desiring to be licensed under the Bingo Enabling Act during the reporting period.
+This measure provides data relating to the number of manufacturers, distributors, lessors and conductors of Bingo operations desiring to be licensed under the Bingo Enabling Act during the reporting period.
 Source/Collection of Data:

 The Commission's Bingo Operations System Service (BOSS) provides the licensing information.

 Method of Calculation:

 Total of all licenses issued to conductors, lessors, manufacturers, and distributors, including conductor temporary licenses, during the reporting period.

 Data Limitations:

 The ultimate number of licenses issued is dependent on the number of individuals and organizations requesting a license as well as the completeness of the application, outstanding tax liability, etc.

-Calculation Type: Cumulative
+Calculation Type:

+Cumulative

-New Measure: New
+New Measure:

+No

+Target Attainment:

+Goal B: Charitable Bingo

-Strategy B.1.1.
+Strategy 2.1.1.
 Bingo Licensing

-Output Measure B.1.1.b: Number of Applications Processed
+Output Measure 2.1.1.2: Number of Applications Processedn

 Short Definition:

 This measure reports the number of applications processed for all Bingo licenses.
 This includes applications for worker registrants and original, renewal, amended and temporary licenses for manufacturers, distributors, lessors and conductors of Bingo operations.
-An application is considered processed when an individual is added to the registry of bingo workers, a license is issued or the application is approved, denied, withdrawn, or surrendered.
+An application is considered processed when an individual is added to the registry of bingo workers, a license is issued, or the application is approved, denied, withdrawn, or surrendered.

 Purpose/Importance:

 This measure provides data relating to the total number of applications received from entities or individuals desiring to be licensed or individuals desiring to be added to the registry of bingo workers under the Bingo Enabling Act.
 Source/Collection of Data: